tessercat/daoistic-book/daodejing/46/english.md

-The world is on the right track when old pack horses are put out to pasture.
+The world is on the right track when old pack horses graze the pasture.

 The world has lost its way
-when war horses are raised in the fields.
+when war horses train in the fields.

 There's no sin more deadly than greed, no fate more tragic than a dream come true,